-All staff will receive a copy of the Child Protection & Safeguarding Policy & Procedures, and a copy of the Staff Code of Conduct (contained within the Staff Handbook) as well as Keeping Children Safe in Education (part 1) (KCSiE).
+All staff will receive a copy of the Child Protection & Safeguarding Policy & Procedures, and a copy of the Staff Code of Conduct (contained within the Staff Handbook) as well as the current Keeping Children Safe in Education (part 1) (KCSiE).
 All staff will have a copy of the Child Protection memo to refer to at all times.
 How to spot and refer possible indicators of Extremism are also dealt with in this memo.

-The Designated Safeguarding Lead and other Designated Deputy Safeguarding Leads will undertake refresher training as required (currently annually) to keep their knowledge and skills up to date.
-(They will also develop knowledge more regularly as outlined in KCSiE.)
-The DSL (as Designated Teacher) will receive specialist training in issues concerning Looked After Children, and pass this on to other relevant staff.
+The Designated Safeguarding Lead and other Designated Deputy Safeguarding Leads will undertake refresher training as required (currently annually) to keep their knowledge and skills up to date and also develop knowledge more regularly (as outlined in KCSiE.)
+The Designated Teacher for Looked after children (Lucy Poynter) will receive specialist training in issues concerning Looked After Children and pass this on to other relevant staff.